-How are jazz guitarists and musicians like us supposed to improvise and compose melodic, lyrical ideas that transcend playing scales, regurgitating memorized riffs, sweeping through arpeggios, and outlining changes with chord tones when the only approaches being taught in jazz improvisation are scales, riffs, arpeggios, and outlining changes with chord tones?
+How are jazz guitarists and musicians like us supposed to create and control pianistic harmony and improvise melodic, lyrical ideas that transcend playing scales, regurgitating memorized riffs, sweeping through arpeggios, and outlining changes with chord tones when the only approaches being taught in jazz guitar and improvisation are drop chords, scales, riffs, arpeggios, and outlining changes with chord tones?

 That is the question...

-We are a self-paced study group made up of a diverse and international group of musicians who are all dedicated to freeing ourselves from being stuck sounding like we're running scales, modes, chord tones, and riffs when we're improvising.
+We are an online group made of thousands of diverse, international musicians.
+Our members range from beginners all the way up to advanced gigging and teaching professionals.
+While most are guitar players, we do have a handful of members who play other instruments.
+The one thing that we all share in common is the desire to free ourselves from being stuck sounding like we're running scales, modes, chord tones, and riffs when improvising.
 We seek to learn to freely improvise lyrical, melodic phrases that are respectful of the chords without being imprisoned by them, and to understand how to develop lush, colorful, moving harmony beyond the bounds of drop chords.